CodingVenus/Quiz-App-FrontEnd/README.md

 ## THE PROCESS
 While building out the features for the quiz, I came to realize that it would be to my benefit to add even more modularity to the application.
-This meant creating a Questions List component.
+I ended up creating several more components such as a Quiz List component.
+By the end of building the application, some additional components proved useful but others were deleted.

 ## CHALLENGES
 I faced many challenges during this project that required a significant amount of research on my part.
 Some bigger issues included: